-How To Clean Fabric Dog Collars, Leashes and Harnesses
+How to Clean Fabric Dog Collars, Leashes, and Harnesses

 Dog collars get the most wear and contact with the dog's skin and should be cleaned regularly.
-Nylon and fabric collars, harnesses and leashes can be easily washed.
+Nylon and fabric collars, harnesses, and leashes can be easily washed.

 - Fill a small bucket or sink with lukewarm to hot water.
 Add a bit of pet shampoo or hypoallergenic detergent.
-Place the collar and leash in the solution and allow to soak for at least 30 minutes.
+Place the collar and leash in the solution and allow it to soak for at least 30 minutes.
 Use a soft brush, like an old toothbrush, to scrub any stains.
-You may need to use a dab of the shampoo on the brush for tough stains.
+You may need to use a dab of shampoo on the brush for tough stains.

 - Rinse twice to remove any remaining cleaning solution and allow to air dry.
-Do not use until the collar is completely dry.
+Do not use it until the collar is completely dry.

-How To Clean Leather Dog Collars
+How to Clean Leather Dog Collars

 There are two types of leather dog collars–finished leather and unfinished leather.
 Finished leather collars have a coating applied that makes them more durable and resistant to water.
 Finished leather collars typically have a sheen to the finish.
 Unfinished leather collars are softer and more pliable because no dyes or surface finishes have been added.

 Both types can be cleaned with a soft cloth dipped in a solution of lukewarm water and leather or saddle soap.
-Wipe down the inside and outside surfaces with the solution and then dry with another clean dry cloth.
-Allow the collars to air dry flat away from direct heat.
+Wipe down the inside and outside surfaces with the solution and then dry with another clean, dry cloth.
+Allow the collars to air dry flat, away from direct heat.

-To keep the collars flexible, treat with a commercial leather conditioner after cleaning and before placing back on the dog.
+To keep the collars flexible, treat them with a commercial leather conditioner after cleaning and before placing back on the dog.
 Finished leather can be treated with a homemade conditioner made with two parts boiled linseed oil and one part distilled white vinegar.
 Rub the leather with the solution and then buff to a shine.

-How To Clean Pet Bedding
+How to Clean Pet Bedding

-A front-load or high efficiency top load washer without a center agitator is the best choice because of the size of the bedding.
-Before washing, pretreat any stains and vacuum or shake the bedding outside to remove as much dog hair as possible.
+A front-load or high-efficiency top load washer without a center agitator is the best choice because of the size of the bedding.
+Before washing, remove the cover (like the one of a Woofmat containing Celliant fibers), pre-treat any stains, and vacuum or shake the bedding outside to remove as much dog hair as possible.
 You can even toss the bedding in a dryer and run a cycle on air only to remove hair.
-This will help prevent a clog in your washer's drainage system.
+This will help prevent clogging your washer's drainage system.

 After washing your pet's laundry, clean your washing machine by running a cycle of hot water with 1/2 cup of chlorine bleach.
 Now you're ready for the next load of laundry from the rest of your family.